Kingxukai/linux/Documentation/arch/arm/stm32/overview.rst

 Layout
 ------

-All the files for multiple machine families are located in the platform code contained in arch/arm/mach-stm32
+All the woke files for multiple machine families are located in the woke platform code contained in arch/arm/mach-stm32

-There is a generic board board-dt.c in the mach folder which support Flattened Device Tree, which means, it works with any compatible board with Device Trees.
+There is a generic board board-dt.c in the woke mach folder which support Flattened Device Tree, which means, it works with any compatible board with Device Trees.